Notifications

 Compensation

-Foster and kinship caregivers receive financial compensation to cover all of a child’s day-to-day costs.
+Foster and kinship caregivers receive financial compensation to cover a child’s day-to-day costs.
 This includes:

 The skill fee compensates foster caregivers for their level of training and expertise in caring for a child.
 This rate is based on the classification of the foster home – Level 1 or 2.